 Stories about life in Liddonfield housing project and its impact on the Northeast Philadelphia neighborhood of Upper Holmesburg.
 These true stories reveal how government policy affected the lives of real people, from the project residents to area homeowners during the 5 decades of Liddonfield’s existence.
-Stories and articles post on most Mondays and are written by a former resident of the project.
+Stories and articles are written by a former resident of the project.

 Aug 16, 2010